Text by Curator Vibeke Waallann Hansen

 Van Gogh wrote many letters throughout his life, and these have been important sources in the research.
 In a letter dated 20 September 1889, he refers to a picture as "an attempt from when I was ill".
 In all likelihood, it is the National Museum's self-portrait he had in mind.
 The unfinished nature of the painting, and the sad and dejected expression he has depicted, reinforce the assumption that it was painted during his period of illness.

 The researchers at the Van Gogh Museum have done a very thorough job of investigating the work.
 A study of provenance and technical examinations help lay a solid foundation for the conclusion that the work was painted by van Gogh.
 Now the National Museum finally has a van Gogh again

 Central place in the new National Museum

 The painting is currently on loan to the Van Gogh Museum and their exhibition "In the Picture" which opens on 21 February.
 Here it will be exhibited together with self-portraits of masters such as Edvard Munch, Charley Toorop, Gustave Courbet, Paul Cézanne and Helene Schjerfbeck.
-The painting will have a central place in the new collection exhibition when the new National Museum at City Hall Square in Oslo opens in the spring of 2021.
+The painting will have a central place in the new collection exhibition when the new National Museum at City Hall Square in Oslo opens in 2022.